 For the underside of the vehicle

 Run-of-the-mill automatic car washes (this includes touchless car washes) tend to not be efficient at cleaning the hard-to-reach places on your car’s exterior and underside.
 The license plate is a typical spot that automatic car washes tend to ignore.
-Opting for a soft cloth car wash, in this case, ensures that all areas of your car are covered during the cleaning process.
+Choosing a soft cloth car wash, in this case, ensures all areas of your car are covered during cleaning.

 For smudges on your door panels